 b.
 1972, Honolulu; lives and works in Honoka‘a, Hawai‘i

-Born and raised in Hawai‘i, Melissa Chimera is a conservationist whose work consists of research-based investigations into species extinction, globalization and human migration.
-She studied natural resources management at the University of Hawai‘i at Mānoa, and has worked in Pacific Island land stewardship and environmental education since 1996.
-Her solo and curatorial exhibitions include Remittance (2022, Above the Equator Gallery), Migrant (2019, Honolulu Museum of Art), and The Far Shore: Navigating Homelands (2018, Arab American National Museum).
-Other projects include Inheritance, Land and Spirit for the Sharjah Biennial 9, United Arab Emirates and the University of Hawai‘i podcast Land & People which investigates Pacific Islanders’ relationship with land.
-Chimera has exhibited throughout the U.S., Asia and the Middle East, where her work has been reviewed by Washington Post and Hyperallergic.
-She is the recipient of the Catherine E. B. Cox Award and a finalist for the Duke University Lange-Taylor Prize.
-In 2022, she was Anchorage Museum’s artist-in-residence and University of Toledo’s Mikhail Endowment grantee for her work concerning immigrant narratives.
-Her work resides in the collections of Arab American National Museum, Honolulu Museum of Art, and Hawai‘i State Foundation on Culture and the Arts.
+Melissa Chimera is a Hawai‘i-born conservationist and artist whose work explores species extinction, globalization, and human migration.
+Melissa has a BA in natural resources management from the University of Hawai‘i at Mānoa and has worked in Pacific Island land stewardship and environmental education since 1996.
+She is the co-host and creator of the University of Hawai‘i at Manoa podcast Land and People and has exhibited her artwork across the U.S., Asia, and the Middle East.
+She is the recipient of the Catherine E. B. Cox Award and a finalist for the Duke University Lange-Taylor Prize in documentary studies.
+Her perspective concerning the Maui wildfires and her work on immigrant narratives has been mentioned in The New York Times, The Washington Post and Hyperallergic.
+In 2022, Chimera was the 2022 Anchorage Museum artist-in-residence and a Mikhail Endowment grantee at the University of Toledo for her work on immigrant narratives.
+Her work is held in the collections of the Arab American National Museum, the Honolulu Museum of Art, and the Hawai‘i State Foundation on Culture and the Arts.